District Attorney’s Office

 Monroe County District Attorney Sandra Doorley

 Elected in 2011, Sandra Doorley is the first female District Attorney in Monroe County history.
-In 2015 and 2019, Doorley was re-elected to her second and third four year terms.
+In 2015, 2019, and 2023, Doorley was re-elected to her second, third, and fourth four year terms.
 Prior to assuming office, Doorley served the District Attorney’s Office with distinction for nearly twenty years, successfully prosecuting thousands of high profile criminal cases and compiling an impressive record of victories.
 After joining the office in 1992, Sandra Doorley served under two consecutive administrations in the following capacities:

 Sandra Doorley is recognized as a leader in the prosecution of cold cases using DNA evidence and has successfully obtained indictments and convictions in such cases, including the 1976 murder of a young girl in Rochester and the conviction of a serial sex offender for murder and sexual assault.
 In January 2011, Sandra Doorley was honored by the New York State District Attorney’s Association with the Robert M. Morgenthau Award in recognition for her “professional accomplishments, honesty, integrity and commitment to the fair and ethical administration of justice.”
 In 2014, Sandra was presented with the Stop the Hurt Award by Alternatives for Battered Women, recognizing her successful prosecution in the murder trial of Brockport College freshman, Alexandra Kogut.
 In July of 2015, at the District Attorney’s Association of the State of New York Summer Conference, The New York State Prosecutor’s Training Institute awarded Sandra Doorley the Prosecutor of the Year Award.
 In 2020, she was sworn in as President of DAASNY during the summer conference of 2020.
 In addition to her duties as District Attorney, Sandra Doorley continues to assume the role of lead prosecutor on several current and pending homicide and cases.